-In terms of ecological integrity of tropical forests, the policy focus on carbon storage and tree cover can be problematic if it leaves out other aspects of forests ecosystems, such as biodiversity - and particularly fauna (Panfil and Harvey 2016; Peres et al. 2016; Hinsley et al. 2015).
-Other concerns of forest-based projects under the voluntary carbon market are potential negative socio-economic side effects (Edstedt and Carton 2018; Carton and Andersson 2017; Osborne 2011; Scheidel and Work 2018; Richards and Lyons 2016; Borras and Franco 2018; Paladino and Fiske 2017) and leakage (particularly at the subnational scale), that is, when interventions to reduce deforestation or degradation at one site displace pressures and increase emissions elsewhere (Atmadja and Verchot 2012; Phelps et al. 2010; Lund et al. 2017; Balooni and Lund 2014).

-Maintaining and increasing forest area, in particular native forests rather than monoculture and short-rotation plantations, contributes to the maintenance of global forest carbon stocks (Lewis et al. 2019) (robust evidence, high agreement).
+- 3 In terms of ecological integrity of tropical forests, the policy focus on carbon storage and tree cover can - 4 be problematic if it leaves out other aspects of forests ecosystems, such as biodiversity and particularly - fauna (Panfil and Harvey 2016; Peres et al. 2016; Hinsley et al. 2015).
+Other concerns of forest based - 6 projects under the voluntary carbon market are potential negative socio-economic side effects (Edstedt - and Carton 2018a; Carton and Andersson 2017; Osborne 2011; Scheidel and Work 2018; Richards and - 8 Lyons 2016; Borras and Franco 2018; Paladino and Fiske 2017) and leakage (particularly at the - 9 subnational scale), i.e. when interventions to reduce deforestation or degradation at one site displace - pressures and increase emissions elsewhere (Atmadja and Verchot 2012; Phelps et al. 2010; Lund et al. - 11 2017; Balooni and Lund 2014). - Maintaining and increasing forest area, in particular of native forests rather than monoculture and short- - rotation plantations, contributes to the maintenance of global forest carbon stocks (Lewis et al. 2019) - 14 (robust evidence, high agreement).

-4.8.4 Sustainable forest management (SFM) and CO2 removal (CDR) technologies
+4.9.4 Sustainable forest management and CO2 removal technologies